 When creating an essential oil blend, generally 0.5% essential oil to carrier oil, perform a patch test on your baby’s leg or arm to ensure it won’t irritate them.
-Below is a general guide to keep handy when diluting your blends at home:

-And remember, essential oils are safe to inhale, not ingest, so be careful to prevent accidental ingestion, and never apply them directly to the skin without a carrier oil.
+Essential oils can make all the difference for pregnant women, babies, and children.

 Diffusing any of these blends or single oils can help safely fragrance your home, but make sure it’s one that’s safe for your pets to be around, too!
-As always, consult with your pediatrician should you have questions about the way a certain oil or blend could interact with your baby’s medication or medical conditions.
+As always, consult with your pediatrician for medical advice should you have questions about the way a certain oil or blend could interact with your baby’s medication or medical conditions.